 Generously supported by the Great Britain Sasakawa Foundation, the prize will be awarded for the first time in February 2024.

-The Great Britain Sasakawa Foundation Prize is now open for submissions.
-Please enter below.
+The Great Britain Sasakawa Foundation Prize is currently closed for submissions.

-The 2024 Great Britain Sasakawa Foundation Translation Prize winner
+The 2025 Great Britain Sasakawa Foundation Translation Prize shortlist

 Masaya Saito for a translation of The Kobe Hotel: Memoirs by Sanki Saitō (Isobar Press)